MediaCrush/MediaCrush/CONTRIBUTING.md

 After you submit a pull request, we will review it and suggest changes and improvements.
 Then, we'll merge it into our repository and the changes will immediately go live.

+## DOs and DON'Ts

+Follow these guidelines to contribute to MediaCrush.

+### DO

+* Add documentation for things that seem odd to you
+* Install a copy of MediaCrush locally
+* Test changes (especially ones to the backend) on your local copy

+### DON'T

+* Add dependencies without checking with the maintainers (through GitHub issues or IRC)

 ## Coding Standards

 We have a few standards, though.
 Make sure you write your code like this.